 We have worked with thousands of paddle board buyers with no prior knowledge of how to choose a paddle board and have guided them through the process of selecting the equipment that is the best fit for their particular needs.
 Our record is first-rate and we pride ourselves on getting it right.

-Really good inflatable paddle boards may seem expensive, but you need to consider it as a one-time cost that comes with investing in quality.
+Really outstanding inflatable paddle boards may seem expensive, but you need to consider it as a one-time cost that comes with investing in quality.
 As with any piece of recreational equipment, there are a wide range of price points and levels of quality to choose from to fit your budget and aspirations.

 The price range for inflatable paddles boards is from approximately $150 to $2500.
 This wide range of prices generally correlates to the wide range of materials used in making them, the specifics of how they are built, features and designs, and the amount and skill level of the manual labor that goes into their fabrication, though the end cost isn’t always commensurate with the expected level of quality across different brands and models so due diligence is recommended.